Nutrition psychology

-Nutrition psychology (NP) is the psychological study of the relationship between dietary intake and different aspects of psychological health.
-It is an applied field that uses a interdisciplinary approach to examine the influence of diet on mental health.
-Nutrition psychology seeks to understand the relationship between nutritional behavior and mental health/well-being NP is a sub-field of psychology and more specifically of health psychology.
-It may be applied to numerous different fields including: psychology, dietetics, nutrition, and marketing.
-NP is a fairly new field with a brief history that has already started to contribute information and knowledge to psychology.
-There are two main areas of controversy within nutrition psychology.
-The first area of controversy is that the topic can be viewed in two different ways.
-It can be viewed as nutrition affecting psychological functions, or psychological choices and behavior influencing nutrition and health.
-The second controversy is the defining of what is "healthy" or "normal" as related to nutrition.
+Nutrition psychology is the psychological study of the relationship between dietary intake and different aspects of psychological health.
+It is an applied field that uses an interdisciplinary approach to examine the influence of diet on mental health.
+Nutrition psychology seeks to understand the relationship between nutritional behavior, mental health and general well-being.
+It is a sub-field of psychology and more specifically of health psychology, and may be applied to numerous related fields, including psychology, dietetics, nutrition, and marketing.

-Overview
+Nutrition psychology assesses how nutrition affects psychological functions, and how psychological choices and behavior influence nutrition and health.

-Objective
+Description

-The main objective of nutrition psychology is to develop a comprehensive understanding of dietary quality and its relation to various components of mental health.
-It also aims to spread awareness about the importance of quality nutrition for overall health.
+Nutrition psychology addresses dietary quality and its relation to various components of mental health.

 Origins and development

 Nutrition psychology is a field that is still in its early stages of development.
 Despite the growing interest and demand for nutrition psychology, there is a lack of research studies on this topic.
 Expanding the field will require a proliferation of peer-reviewed research.
+Recent studies suggest that probiotics and prebiotics may support mental well-being by promoting a balanced gut microbiota.
+These dietary components help regulate inflammation and neurotransmitter activity, which are linked to mood and cognitive function.

-With obesity being a continually growing problem in the United States and abroad, nutrition psychology is gaining importance and popularity in society today.
+With obesity being a continually growing problem in many countries, nutrition psychology is gaining importance and popularity in society today.
 As it has grown, nutrition psychology has directly and indirectly influenced research on dieting, food labels, the way food is marketed, food technology, obesity, and the attitude of the public towards food, among other topics.

 Some research discusses the idea of "food faddism", which is loosely defined as, "the idea that too much weight is put upon the influence of food and diet on overall health and that claims, whether good or bad, are often exaggerated."
 This idea of food choices having extreme consequences is thought to be deeply ingrained into culture, possibly stemming from the story of Adam and Eve eating the forbidden fruit.